If you’re living with a disability, there is still a wide range of sports and activities you can try.

 Tips for finding an activity

-Contact local sports clubs to find out if you are able to participate or they may be able to connect you with disability-specific teams.
-You can also look at contacting organisations like Australian Disability Sport or Disability Sports Australia for disability-specific sports.
+- Contact local sports clubs to find out if you are able to participate or they may be able to connect you with disability-specific teams.
+You can also look at contacting organisations like Disability Sports Australia for disability-specific sports